Legal Advice for Victims Project

 Victims of Hate and Bias Crimes

 In recent years, hate and bias crimes have steadily increased throughout the United States.
 These crimes do not just victimize the immediate victim, instead they threaten, intimidate and victimize entire communities.
 As part of NCVLI’s commitment to ensuring these victims have access to no cost legal services to protect their rights, NCVLI has launched its Legal Advice for Victims Project.
-A key part of the Project will be the first national, pro bono, virtual legal advice and resources platform specifically focused on the needs of victims of hate and bias crimes, including online gender-based abuse, harassment and violence.
+A key part of the Project will be the first pro bono, virtual legal advice and resources platform specifically focused on the needs of victims of hate and bias crimes.
+The Project will eventually also include a focus on online gender-based abuse, harassment and violence.

 Legal Advice for Victims Project Overview